bartwesselink/dbl-visualization/README.md

 A hosted version of our application can currently be found on: [dbl.mboezer.com](http://dbl.mboezer.com)

 ## Running the app locally
+### NOTE: Since this application uses modern technologies like web workers and WebGL 2.0 we can only guarantee optimal performance on the latest versions of Google Chrome and Mozilla Firefox
 ### Requirements:
 - [NodeJS LTS (currently 8.11.3)](https://yarnpkg.com/en/docs/install)
 - [Yarn package manager](https://nodejs.org/en/download/)